ppy/osu-wiki/wiki/BBCode/en.md

 When the tag is used in **forum**, **signatures** or **beatmap descriptions**, the osu! website can automatically correct and update the `[profile]` tag if either the `username` is invalid, or the `USERID` is invalid/missing.
 This allows you to quickly insert profile links there if you know *either* the user ID *or* username, without needing to look up both pieces of information.

-*Note: The user ID is the numeric string found after `/users/` in an osu! profile URL.*
+*Note: The user ID is a string of numbers that directly follow the `/users/` in the URL of an osu! profile page.*

 ### Formatted lists